 The act provides the legal framework for any legal matter related to citizenship – who is entitled to obtain it, in what conditions, the right to dual citizenship, legal situations when one can lose the right to New Zealand citizenship and so on.

 Please mind that the law states that a person can have dual citizenship as long as the legislation of the other country allows dual citizenship as well.
-If you want to have a baby born in New Zealand, it is important to know that the child will automatically receive New Zealand citizenship just by being born here and will retain this citizenship until the age when the child can decide which citizenship he or she prefers.
+If you want to have a baby born in New Zealand, it is important to know that the child will automatically receive New Zealand citizenship just by being born here.

 If you need information on other aspects concerning citizenship, besides the ones on how to obtain New Zealand citizenship by descent, our immigration lawyer remains at your disposal for in-depth legal advice.
 Matters concerning citizenship by descent are regulated under Section 7 of the Act.